gudongfeng/amazon-api-gateway-url-shortener/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE. -->

 # Functionless URL Shortener

+> This repository is a minimal verison for the URL shortener taken from https://github.com/aws-samples/amazon-api-gateway-url-shortener.
+Only the API gateway and DDB were kept in this repository, all other resources have been removed.

 This app creates a URL shortener without using any compute.
 All business logic is handled at the Amazon API Gateway level.
-The basic app will create an API Gateway instance utilizing Cognito for authentication and authorization.
-It will also create an Amazon DynamoDB table for data storage.
-It will also create a simple Vuejs application as a demo client.
+The basic app will create an API Gateway instance and Amazon DynamoDB table for data storage.

-Read the blog series about this application:
+Read the blog series from AWS about this application:
 1. [Building a serverless URL shortener app without AWS Lambda – part 1](https://aws.amazon.com/blogs/compute/building-a-serverless-url-shortener-app-without-lambda-part-1)
 1. [Building a serverless URL shortener app without AWS Lambda – part 2](https://aws.amazon.com/blogs/compute/building-a-serverless-url-shortener-app-without-lambda-part-2)
 1. [Building a serverless URL shortener app without AWS Lambda – part 3](https://aws.amazon.com/blogs/compute/building-a-serverless-url-shortener-app-without-lambda-part-3)